JahnaviPathi/Smart-Attendance-Monitor/README.md

 ## 🎯 Conclusion

-The frontend delivers a **smooth and interactive experience**, enabling users to efficiently view attendance and well-being insights.
+The frontend provides an interactive and user-friendly interface for managing attendance and monitoring student well-being efficiently.

 ---